 Illinois’ minimum wage for 2024 is $14 per hour.The state minimum wage will increase to $15 per hour in 2025.

-In Chicago, the minimum wage for household employers is currently $13.50 per hour.
-It will increase to $14 an hour on July 1, 2021.
+In Chicago, the minimum wage for household employers is currently $14 per hour.
+It will likely increase on July 1, 2022.
 Chicago household employers must post a notice informing their employees about the minimum wage requirements.